MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-user-assigned-identity.md

 Your deployment is now created on Azure.
 You can access the resource and view its details.

-### Set the Active Directory admin value in the SQL managed instance created in [Step3](create-sql-mi.md)
+### Set the Active Directory admin value in the SQL managed instance

-To set the Active Directory admin value in the SQL managed instance, use the following steps:
+To set the Active Directory admin value in the SQL managed instancecreated in [Step3](create-sql-mi.md), follow these steps:

 >[!Note]
 >You must have Global Administrator or Privileged Role Administrator permissions for the subscription to perform the following operations.